kay2-dev/mentorShip-paring-app/readme.md

 - check if mentor can accept requets
 - mentee must not be able to send requets to themslef
 - mentor must not be able to send requests to themselfs

+## USER WOULD BE ABLE TO BOOK SESSIONS BASED ON THE MENTOR AVALIBILITY